 If you have questions about caring for your foot or toe after having a procedure done, please select the appropriate instructions below.

-Warts are skin growths caused by viruses.
-They can grow on any part of the body.
-Your hands and feet are highly susceptible as they come in contact with many surfaces on a regular basis.
-Warts can remain the same size, grow and spread or disappear entirely.
-A podiatrist can help determine the best treatment plan based on location, size and appearance of a wart.
+Warts are skin growths caused by viruses and can grow on any part of the body.
+Your hands and feet are highly susceptible because they come in contact with many surfaces on a regular basis, exposing them to many different microorganisms.
+Warts can remain the same or they can grow, spread, or disappear entirely.
+Our podiatrists can evaluate your current condition and help formulate an appropriate treatment plan.

-Plantar fasciitis is inflammation of the band of fibrous connective tissue on the bottom of the foot.
-There are many different treatment options for plantar fasciitis including stretching, supports, injections, etc. Here is a list of these options and instructions for stretches/exercises that are recommended to help with this.
+Plantar fasciitis is inflammation of the band of fibrous connective tissue that’s located on the bottom of the foot which runs from the heel to the ball of the foot.
+There are many different treatment options available for plantar fasciitis which include stretching the band, support inserts, and injections.
+Click the link below for more information, a complete list of treatments, and rehabilitation exercises you can do at home to help relieve your symptoms.

 Diabetic Foot Facts and Care Guidelines